sysen-limited/jekyll-angular/README.md

 With these tools now installed you can install the project dependencies using the command `npm install`

 - During development use `grunt run` on the command line which will monitor changes and update the site for you.
+You can then use 'http://localhost:1337' and changes made will auto-reload thanks to livereload.

 - To create the static site with minified assets use the command `grunt build`